Greg Kading

-Greg Kading (born May 1, 1963) is a Canadian-American author and former Los Angeles Police Department detective best known for working on a multi law-enforcement task force that investigated the murders of rap stars Tupac Shakur and Biggie Smalls in the mid-2000s.
+Gregory James Kading (born May 1, 1963) is an American author and former Los Angeles Police Department detective best known for working on a multi law-enforcement task force that investigated the murders of rappers Tupac Shakur and Biggie Smalls in the mid-2000s.
+Many credit Kading and his LAPD task force for the 2023 arrest of Duane ‘Keefe D’ Davis for the September 1996 murder of Tupac.

-Education
+Early life and education

-Kading graduated from Capistrano Valley High School in 1981.
-He attended Cal State Long Beach and Calvary Bible College.
+Greg Kading was born in Reno, Nevada.
+He graduated from Capistrano Valley High School in Mission Viejo, California in 1981.
+He attended Cal State Long Beach and Calvary Chapel Bible College.

 Career

 Kading was an Orange County Sheriff's Department deputy, where he worked in the jail, from January 1986 to September 1988.
 He then joined the Los Angeles Police Department in 1988.

 He retired from the department, where he worked in the robbery-homicide division, after 22 years of service in June 2010.
 The following year, Kading released his book.
 A full-length documentary adapted from his book began shooting in 2013.

 He works as a private investigator in Southern California.

 In February 2021, Kading was featured in the Netflix docu-series Crime Scene: The Vanishing at the Cecil Hotel that covers the death of Elisa Lam.